ThreeMammals/Ocelot/README.md

 Ocelot is a .NET Api Gateway.
 This project is aimed at people using .NET running a micro services / service orientated architecture that need a unified point of entry into their system.
+However it will worth with anything that speaks HTTP and run on any platform that asp.net core supports.

 In particular I want easy integration with IdentityServer reference and bearer tokens.